MarckWeb/checkout-page/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
+You can see the demo in the link or directly on the devChallenge.io page
-- What was your experience?
+- What was your experience? muy buena, ya que en lo personal estoy practicando sass.
-- What have you learned/improved?
+- What have you learned/improved? especially to work with figma designs seeing their px, sizes and that it comes out as is.
-- Your wisdom? :)

 ### Built With